Thalixte/Google-Earth-Decoder-Optimization-Tools/docs/features/create_terraform_and_exclusion_polygons.md

     GEDOT produces two types of exclusion polygons:

-    * exclusion building polygons: exclude the [Blackshark.ai][1] generated buildings to avoid conflicts between those ai buildings and the photogrammetry ones.
+    * exclusion building polygons: exclude the [Blackshark.ai][1] generated buildings to avoid conflicts between those AI buildings and the photogrammetry ones.
     * exclusion vegetation polygons: preserve coastal aspects (beaches, shores), thanks to vegetation exclusions polygons that cover the water and the shores.

 !!! info "Terraform polygons"

     The terraform polygons are created, but not enabled.
-They can be used to fix some specific z-fighting issues between the MSFS original ground, and the photogrammetry tile surface.
+When enabled, they can be used to fix some specific z-fighting issues between the MSFS original ground, and the photogrammetry tile surface.

 All you have to do is to select `Google Earth Decoder Optimization Tools` > `3.
 Create the terraform and exclusion polygons for the scenery` in the top menu.